sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

+### Day 10: Thursday February 10, 2017

+**Today's Progress**: More work on the Pokedex.
+Hyperlinked the Number and Name titles to allow user to rearrange the Pokemon by number of name.
+Filled in more Pokemon info.
+Removed background photo.
+Also, created a repository https://github.com/MightyJoeW/Pokedex.

+**Thoughts:** Still under the weather so today was mostly filling in information opposed to creating new things.

+**Link to tweet:** [MightyJoeW Day 10] (https://twitter.com/MightyJoeW/status/830243763821895680)

+**Link to work:** [Pokedex repository] https://github.com/MightyJoeW/Pokedex

 ### Day 9: Thursday February 9, 2017

 **Today's Progress**: More Web Development Bootcamp CSS lessons plus additional work on Pokedex.
 Created pages for numerical list and alphabetical list.